-The amount of real estate taxes paid may be reported to you on Form 1098, Box 4 Mortgage Interest Statement.
+The amount of real estate taxes paid may be reported to you on Form 1098 Mortgage Interest Statement.

 You cannot include:

-If you sold your home in 2018, any real estate tax charged to the buyer should be shown on your settlement statement and in box 6 of any Form 1099-S you received.
+If you sold your home in 2020, any real estate tax charged to the buyer should be shown on your settlement statement and in Box 6 of any Form 1099-S Proceeds From Real Estate Transactions you received.
 This amount is considered a refund of real estate taxes.
 See Refunds and rebates, later.
 Any real estate taxes you paid at closing should be shown on your settlement statement.

-For more information see the IRS Instructions for Schedule A, Line 5 State and Local Taxes.
+For more information, see IRS Instructions for Schedule A Itemized Deductions, Line 5b on page A-7.

 Your deduction may be limited.
 See Reduction of Itemized Deductions for more information.